msfidelis/aws-vpc-best-pratices/README.md

 ### Deploy public subnets on all AZ's

 * Network Load Balancers and Some Network functions needs a public subnets deployed to works fine.
-*
+* If you deploy an ALB to balance the traffic between your instances or containers, technically AWS will deploy that service to a public subnet in each Availability Zone you choose to route.
-*
+* This publics subnets can be used to deploy bastion hosts, third-part applications, satellite services like monitoring systems, CI/CD Pipeline, Big Data Services to support teams and business dynamically/

 ### Applications on Private Subnets